 Does Coffee Dehydrate You?

 Ah that timeless morning tradition, coffee.
 If you’re like 64% of Americans, then you consume at least one cup of coffee every day.
 Globally, coffee is a 100-billion-dollar industry and has been a cross-cultural dietary staple for hundreds of years.
-While coffee and its caffeine content produce that wide-awake perky energy boost we all know and love, some folks find that after drinking coffee they feel dehydrated.
+Many coffee blends and their caffeine content produce that wide-awake perky energy boost we all know and love, some folks find that after drinking coffee they feel dehydrated.
 But, does coffee dehydrate you?
 We did the research and the answer is…

 No. Coffee does not dehydrate you.